jamesshore/quixote/ROADMAP.md

 		* Compatibility note: IE 11, Chrome Mobile 44 miscompute `clip: rect(auto)` as '0px' (should be 'auto').
 So they can't calculate clipping values when the `clip` property is used

-## To Do: ElementVisibleEdge descriptor
+## To Do: ElementRenderedEdge descriptor

 (Note: do not include children's visibility)